-Stress, Mental Health Issues, Insomnia, Inflammation and Disease
+Stress, Mental Health, Insomnia, Inflammation and Illness

 Most of us experience stress at some point in our lives, however, long term, or chronic, stress, is an increasing problem in the Western world.
 A recent UK survey found that 74% of adults (81% of women, and 67% of men) said that in the past year, they had been overwhelmed or unable to cope due to stress (1).
 In 2016/17 12.5 million working days were lost due to work-related stress, depression or anxiety in the UK alone (2).

 Stress is the common risk factor in 75-90% of diseases (3) and there is a well established link between stress and anxiety, insomnia and mental illness and also Parkinson’s and Alzheimer’s.